Accession of North Macedonia to the European Union: Historical and linguistic dispute with Bulgaria

-The veto received condemnation by some intellectuals, and criticism from international observers.
+Per political scientists Yorgos Christidis and Florian Bieber, and experts from European think tanks such as the Jacques Delors Institute, DGAP, the Clingendael Institute, and Carnegie Europe, the vetoes have undermined the EU's credibility in North Macedonia and across the Western Balkans.
+The vetoes also received condemnation by some Bulgarian intellectuals, and criticism from international observers.
 A survey conducted in November 2020, by Alpha Research of 803 people from all over Bulgaria, found that 83.8% of Bulgarians were against the accession of North Macedonia in the EU until the historical dispute is solved, only 10.2% of Bulgarians supported the accession with the rest not having an opinion.

 In June 2022 at the very end of the French Presidency of the Council of the European Union (January–June), an urgent proposal was put out by the president Emmanuel Macron to resolve the dispute between the two countries.
 The proposal provoked a political crisis in Bulgaria.
 On June 8, Slavi Trifonov withdrew his party from Bulgaria's governing coalition, citing the issue of North Macedonia.
 This faced criticism from President Rumen Radev, who said the proposal was relatively good.
 However, the government abdicated its responsibility and delegated it entirely to the parliament.
 As result on 22 June the Bulgarian government faced a motion of no confidence, which it lost.
 Nevertheless, on 24 June, after heated discussions, the parliament approved lifting the veto.
 President Macron claimed that the European leaders had put a lot of pressure on Bulgaria to accept this deal, confirming its approval was a "very good signal".
 On June 25, the Ministry of Foreign Affairs in Sofia stated that the speed with which North Macedonia would approach the EU membership, already depended on itself.
 Two days before the end of the French presidency of the EU, the Prime Minister of North Macedonia Kovačevski stated that the government remains of the opinion that the agreement proposed from Paris and approved by Bulgaria is unacceptable for the country.
 However, since then, the proposal has been backed by the government of North Macedonia.
+A preliminary poll in July 2022 showed that over 70% of ethnic Macedonian respondents and 56% from the respondents as a whole rejected the French proposal, while only 15% of ethnic Macedonians and 29% of all respondents expressed support, underscoring widespread dissatisfaction with the negotiation framework.
+Per foreign policy analyst Edward P. Joseph in 2023, Levica, an Eurosceptic party, has been gaining increasing support among ethnic Macedonians as disillusionment with the EU was building.
+Small parties like Levica, Edinstvena Makedonija, and the Democratic Party of Serbs in Macedonia channeled frustration over EU vetoes and the French proposal into protests, digital campaigns, and parliamentary obstruction, radicalizing identity politics and cultivating ties with Russia, China, and Serbia, thereby turning marginal influence into durable anti-European platforms.
 In early July 2022, protests began in North Macedonia against the French proposal.
 However, the proposal was accepted by the Assembly of North Macedonia on 16 July 2022.